 Recipe Tips.

-Prep ahead.
+Make ahead of time.
 To prepare this dessert ahead of time, bake the biscuits, make the whipped cream, and slice the strawberries (do not add sugar until 30 minutes before assembling).
 Store them separately until you’re ready to assemble and serve.

+Store.
 Leftovers can be stored in an airtight container in the fridge for 1-2 days.
 The cake layer will absorb moisture from the cream and berries, but can still be eaten.

 Nutrition